529 plans are tax-advantaged savings accounts to save for your child’s college education.

 - Automatic contribution plans may unlock lower fees, as certain states use this feature to encourage regular contributions.

 - Be sure to elect electronic-only delivery of documents or online enrollment of statements.
-Many state plans charge for delivery of paper statements.
+Many states plan to charge for the delivery of paper statements.
 In Indiana, the INvestABLE Indiana 529 plan has a $15 quarterly fee, but that fee can be reduced by $3.75 for those who accept electronic delivery of statements.

 SYM Financial Advisors is here to help sift through all the details to find the best plan for your situation.